knkrn5/Programming-Concepts/Shocking Concepts/shockingconcepts.md

 ## **_Default Precedence (Most dotenv libraries):_**

 - **Highest Priority:** Actual host system environment variables
-- **Lower Priority:** Variables from .env file
+- **Lower Priority:** Variables loaded from .env file

-- Each dotenv file only loads variables into the memory of its own running process.
+- Each dotenv file only **loads variables into the memory of its own running process.**
   It does not set global OS-level environment variables that affect other processes or folders.
-  - When we run different programs, each gets its own separate process with its own environment variable space.
+  - When we run different programs, **each gets its own separate process with its own environment variable space**.
 They don't interfere with each other

 | Language | Runs In             | Env Scope                    |
 | -------- | ------------------- | ---------------------------- |